ktamura2021/rois-ds-joint-2022/BioHackrXiv/paper.md

 # Acknowledgements
 We thank the organizes and participants of BH22.9 (domestic biohackathon in Japan) for giving us the chance to discuss on this issue.
-This work was supported under the ROIS-DS-JOINT (003RP2022) to K.Tamura.
+This work was supported by ROIS-DS-JOINT (003RP2022) to K.Tamura.

 # References